 Since the holidays are on the horizon, I thought I’d pass these tips on to you.
-I’ll start by saying that I’ve been observing charcuterie and cheese presentation in hotels and restaurants around the world for many years now.
-It seems that no two platters are alike and that is partially what makes them such a treat to enjoy.
+I’ll start by saying that I’ve been observing charcuterie and cheese presentations in hotels and restaurants worldwide for many years now.
+It seems that no two platters are alike, which is partially what makes them such a treat to enjoy.

 First, I typically round up deliberately-chosen cheeses.
-Our favorites include a soft cheese like a brie or camembert, a blue cheese like stilton (having spent two years living in London) and I typically have one other.
-I thought the cranberry goat cheese log seemed festive for the season so that’s what I chose for the charcuterie and cheese platter in this post.
-A hard cheese like manchego, would be a good third choice though.
+Our favorites include a soft cheese like a brie or camembert, a blue cheese like stilton (having spent two years living in London), and I typically have one other.
+I thought the cranberry goat cheese log seemed festive for the season, so that’s what I chose for the charcuterie and cheese platter in this post.
+Hard cheese like manchego would be a good third choice, though.

 The rest of the items are things we had already in the pantry or fridge as well as a few others that caught my eye in the store.

 As an Amazon Associate I earn from qualifying purchases.
 Editorial guidelines.

 Laying everything out like this allows me to forward think how it’s all going to fit on the board.
 Or, in my case a wood pizza peel… it’s one of my favorite “cheese boards” because it’s easy to carry.

 Think well beyond just cheese, meat, and grapes.
 I’ve found that my guests seem to enjoy charcuterie and cheese boards that have multiple, easy-to-grab items that they can pick at over multiple glasses of wine.
 And, this way, you never really have to worry about what a guest may like or not if there are just so many fun options to pick at.
 Include fruit, nuts, spreads, pickled foods and much more.